clifton-green/esif/how_to_use_formbuilder.md

 	  ]
 	}

-That might look a bit scary but all it is is a nested list of text instructions to the page.
+If you are a content editor with no development experience, then this might look a bit scary but all it is is a nested list of text instructions to the page.

 The `id`, `action`, `method` and `classes` sections can safely be ignored as they are just for the developers.
 However the `fieldset` item has a lot of power in it.